ympbyc/Carrot/README.md

 Almost everything is a closure
 -------------------------------

-Nadeko does not have to provide lists as primitive data type because they can easily be simulated with closures.
+Nadeko implementations does not have to provide lists as primitive data type because they can easily be simulated with closures.

 Similarly, booleans are closures and `if` can be implemented as a function.